 “You have issues that are hurting me.
 It’s painful for me.
 This (drinking, anger, weight, mouth, womanizing, etc…) has changed you.
 I need to be safe.
 I want to stay with you but not like this.
 If you don’t find the help you need, then I’ll look at what’s best for my own health and welfare.
 But I'd rather work on this together.
 Are you willing to get help?

 Each one of these four situations has two responses to a situation.
 A run from and a run to.

 Life does take many turns.
 There are thousands of scenarios that happen every day.
 I know these stories are generalizations.
 I understand that there are times when it’s too dangerous to not move out of a situation.
 But, for most of the other times, when change is made there are two important questions to ask;

 Am I running to something?

 When running from something there are times we are running from an inner lack or need.
 Inner pain, woundedness, low self-esteem, or situations where your “buttons are pushed” are a few of those.
 These are real and unwanted realities.
 But what is seen is the presenting situation, not the inner lack or need.
 It’s the tension that comes with relationships that spur us to action.
 Our personal filters hide the inner pain that is activated by the tension.
 The pain is now present and can be seen by others, but not by us.

 As we get away from the person or situation we pack up the inner needs with us.
 As the tension is moved farther away the inner needs are folded back into our lives.
+They wait for another opportunity to make themselves known.
 It’s our “normal” so we think nothing of it.
 This type of life will become a life that is on the repeat cycle, over and over again.